rpkrish-git/purchases-mongodb-golangapi/README.md

 # purchases-mongodb-golangapi
 This is my Multi Currency Purchase Transaction API with Golang &amp; MongoDB

+*Pre-Requisites:*

+Docker should be started and running

+MongoDB should be started and running on the port: 27017

+(External API) Treasury Reporting Rates of Exchange API must be available and running

-Purchase API has following end points:
+*Purchase API has following end points:*

 healthcheck (GET): http://localhost:6000/health